huangli712/ACTest/docs/src/man/param.md

 !!! warning

     You should not use this parameter to control the generation of off-diagonal Green's function, because non-positive definite spectrum is not always for off-diagonal Green's function.
+If you want to have off-diagonal Green's functions, please use the **util/acmat.jl** script and set **fnpd** to false.

 ### [fpbc](@id fpbc)